datomi79/RAW-burst-image-super-resolution/README.md

 The proposed methods will be ranked using the fidelity (in terms of PSNR) with the high-resolution ground truth, i.e. the linear sensor space image used to generate the burst.
 The focus of the challenge is on learning to reconstruct the original high-resolution image, and not the subsequent post-processing.
 Hence, the PSNR computation will be computed in the linear sensor space, before post-processing steps such as color correction, white-balancing, gamma correction etc.

 #### Validation
-The results on the validation set can be uploaded on the Codalab server (live now)[TODO] to obtain the performance measures, as well as a live leaderboard ranking.
+The results on the validation set can be uploaded on the [Codalab server](https://codalab.lisn.upsaclay.fr/competitions/12007#learn_the_details) to obtain the performance measures, as well as a live leaderboard ranking.
 The results should be uploaded as a ZIP file containing the network predictions for each burst.
 The predictions must be normalized to the range [0, 2^14] and saved as 16 bit (uint16) png files.
 Please refer to [save_results_synburst_val.py](scripts/save_results_synburst_val.py) for an example on how to save the results.
 An example submission file is available [here][TODO].

 #### Final Submission
 The test set is now public.
 You can download the test set containing 92 synthetic bursts from this [link][TODO].
 You can use the dataset class provided in [synthetic_burst_test_set.py](datasets/synthetic_burst_test_set.py) in the latest commit to load the burst sequences.